St. Lawrence species

 Less than a year.

-The ulvae reproduce by releasing male or female cells that fuse to form a new alga.
+Species of Ulvae reproduce by releasing male or female cells that fuse to form a new alga.

-Sea lettuce prefers calm, moderately exposed environments, because it detaches easily.
+Sea lettuce prefers calm, moderately exposed environments because it detaches easily.

-Credit : Éric Tamigneaux
+Credit: Éric Tamigneaux

 CO2